-After draining the system:
+After draining the system

-- Water heater power should still be OFF (both switches: electric & LP Gas). - 2.
+- 1. Water heater power should still be OFF (both switches: electric and LP Gas). - 2.
 Put the vinegar solution into the fresh water tank; set the valves to the SANITIZE setting.
 Attach a hose to the city water fill inlet.
 Put the other end of the hose in a container with the vinegar solution.
 Turn the pump ON.
-The solution will be drawn into the fresh water tank (the water heater

-- will be bypassed automatically).
+The solution will be drawn into the fresh water tank (the water heater will be bypassed automatically).
 When the container is empty, turn pump OFF, and disconnect hose from utility panel.
 To aid in siphoning, place the container approximately (2) feet off the ground.
-The drain valves must be closed. - 3.
+The drain valves must be closed.

 Fill the fresh water tank full of clean (potable) water.
-Use water from either a pressurized source or from a container (as detailed below).
-DO NOT OVERFILL THE WATER TANK! - a).
+Use water from either a pres-3. surized source or from a container (as detailed below).
+DO NOT OVERFILL THE WATER TANK!

+a).
 Filling from a pressurized source: Set the valves to the POWER FILL TANK setting.
 Connect a non-toxic drinking hose to the city water fill inlet.
 Connect the other end of the hose to the pressurized water source.
 Turn on the water source.

 When tank is full, turn off the water source, disconnect the hose from the water source first, then disconnect from the utility panel.

-b).
+- b).
 Siphon filling from a water container: set the valves to the SANITIZE setting.
 Insert a hose into the city water fill inlet, place other end of the hose in a container of water.
 Turn pump ON to draw water into the tank.
 After the tank is full, turn the pump OFF.
 Remove the hose and the container.
 To aid in siphoning place the container approximately (2) feet off the ground.
-The drain valves must be closed.

-Run water through all faucets (hot & cold, including out 4. smell is gone.
+The drain valves must be closed. - Run water through all faucets (hot & cold, including outside shower) until chlorine smell is gone.
 Set the valves to the DRY CAMPING setting.
-Turn the pump ON to send water through the lines.
+Turn the pump ON to send water through the lines. - 5.
+Close all faucets including outside shower.
+Turn pump OFF.

-- 5. Close all faucets including outside shower.
-Turn pump - 6.
-Drain the system again, but don't drain the water heater.
+- 6. Drain the system again, but don't drain the water heater.
 Do not remove water heater drain plug (if so equipped). - 7.
 Close low point drains and fresh water tank drain. - 8.
 Refill the fresh water tank with clean potable water.
 Use the city water fill connection inlet, and one of the two methods explained in Step 3. - 9.
 Open faucets and check that the chlorine taste is gone. - 10.
-Drain the system one more time (See Draining Fresh Water System).

-- 11. Remove the clear tube and replace the cartridge filter (if so equipped), or remove full system canister, insert filter, and reattach canister to the mount. - 12.
-Refill the fresh water system with clean water. - After filling the water tank, set the valves to either DRY CAMPING or CITY WATER in order for water to flow through the water heater again.
+Drain the system one more time (See Draining Fresh Water System). - 11.
+Remove the clear tube and replace the cartridge filter (if so equipped), or remove full system canister, insert filter, and reattach canister to the mount. - 12.
+Refill the fresh water system with clean water. - 13.
+After filling the water tank, set the valves to either DRY CAMPING or CITY WATER in order for water to flow through the water heater again.

-Winterizing The Plumbing System (With Utility Center):
+Winterizing the Plumbing System (With Utility Center):

 Preparing your recreation vehicle for colder weather or storage is very important for most states and Canada.
 Failure to prepare your RV may cause water supply lines and the water heater to freeze.
-The RV should be winterized at the end of the camping season or when it will be exposed to temperatures that will fall at or below $32^{\circ}F(0^{\circ}C)$ .
+The RV should be winterized at the end of the camping season or when it will be exposed to temperatures that will fall at or below 32°F (0°C).
 Repairs due to freezing are not covered by warranty.